 If the Location Information at SgNB IE is included in the SGNB MODIFICATION REQUIRED, the MeNB shall store the included information so that it may be transferred towards the MME.

+If the SCG Activation Status IE is included in the SGNB MODIFICATION REQUIRED message, the MeNB shall consider that the S-NG-RAN node is about to reconfigure the SCG resources as specified in TS 37.340 [32].

+Interaction with the SgNB Addition Preparation procedure:

+If the SCG Activation Status IE was included in the SGNB ADDITION REQUEST message, the en-gNB may use the SCG Activation Status IE in the SgNB initiated SgNB Modification procedure.

 Interaction with the MeNB initiated SgNB Modification Preparation procedure:

 If applicable, as specified in TS 37.340 [32], the en-gNB may receive, after having initiated the SgNB initiated SgNB Modification procedure, the SGNB MODIFICATION REQUEST message including the measGapConfig IE as defined in TS 38.331 [31] within the MeNB to SgNB Container IE.